Is It Hard to Become a Lineman?

 How Do You Become a Lineman?

 Trade schools prepare you with classroom theory and hands-on training.
-During the training, you are tasked with real-life situations including down power lines and line maintenance.
+During the training, you are tasked with handling real-life situations including downed power lines and line maintenance.

-You can put your classroom theory to the test and learn from your mistakes before an error causes a catastrophe.
+This type of learning environment lets you put your classroom theories to the test and learn from mistakes before they causes a catastrophe.
 This will enhance your confidence that will build throughout your career.

 After completing a training course, most lineman work as an apprentice until they have enough experience to become a journeyman and work solo.